 Forums Motto: I Help Rehabilitate Adoptable Dogs!

 Flat not only is a great dog, but she is also very good at helping me with dogs that are uncomfortable coming into my foster home.
-She stays outside and I can always count of her to take good care of the new guys and not give them a hard time.
+She used to stay outside and was kind of an introduction for the new pups, but now that she's gotten older she lives inside and sets a great example for the foster pups when they begin house training.
 She is also my go to dog when I am having difficulties leash training the new guys.
 She just has a way of getting them to walk with her even though they are afraid or nervous about the leash.
 I am so proud of her and I always let her know that.

 Years ago, when I was only about one, there was this dog here named Bonnie Bunnie.
 Mom came outside and told her that she was going to learn to walk on a leash.
 Mom let her out of the pen and they walked to a clear area where they had lots of room to work.
 Mom got the leash on her and started walking, but Bonnie didn't.
 Instead she jumped in the air and started screaming.
 Mom got her calmed down and tried again.
 Bonnie started biting the leash like a wild animal that was being killed.
 Mom got her calmed down again.
 She tried calling her to her, but that didn't work because Bonnie again got scared and attacked the leash.
 This happened over and over until mom finally gave up and let Bonnie off the leash.
 Mom sat on the ground sweating next to the worn out Bonnie Bunnie.
 Once they were both up to it, they walked back to the pen and Bonnie came in the gate.